Act Governing Food Safety and Sanitation

 5. revenues from donations;

-6. appropriations made by the government through budgetary process; or
+6. appropriations made by the government through budgetary process; and

 7. other related revenues.